rgb-archive/spec/01-rgb.md

 #### Simple issuance: type `0x01`

-This blueprint allows to mint `total_supply` tokens and immediately send them to `owner_utxo`.
+This blueprint allows to mint `issued_supply` tokens and immediately send them to `issuance_txout`.

-The additional fields in the body are:
+There are no additional fields in its body.

-* `owner_utxo`: the UTXO which will receive all the tokens

 #### Crowdsale: type `0x02`

-This blueprint allows to set-up a crowdsale, to sell tokens at a specified price up to the `total_supply`.
+This blueprint allows to set-up a crowdsale, to sell tokens at a specified price up to the `issued_supply`.
 This contract actually creates two different assets with different `assets_id`s.
 Together with the "normal" token, a new "change" token is issued, to "refund" users who either send some Bitcoins too early or too late and will miss out on the crowdsale.
 Change tokens have a fixed 1-to-1-satoshi rate in the issuing phase, and are intended to maintain the same rate in the redeeming phase.

 The additional fields in the body are: